-Article 32 General Exceptions
+Article 34 General Exceptions

-- 32.1 Nothing in this Treaty shall be construed to prevent the adoption or enforcement by a Party of measures of general applicability applied on a non-discriminatory basis that are necessary to: - (i) protect public morals or maintaining public order; - (ii) protect human, animal or plant life or health; - (iii) ensure compliance with law and regulations that are not inconsistent with the provisions of this Agreement; - (iv) protect and conserve the environment, including all living and nonliving natural resources; - (v) protect national treasures or monuments of artistic, cultural, historic or archaeological value. - 32.2 Nothing in this Treaty shall apply to non-discriminatory measures of general application taken by a central bank or monetary authority of a Party in pursuit of monetary and related credit policies or exchange rate policies.
-This paragraph is without prejudice to a Party's rights and obligations under Article 6. - 32.3 Nothing in this Treaty shall affect the rights and obligations of Parties as members of the International Monetary Fund under the IMF Articles of Agreement, as applicable from time to time, including the use of exchange actions which are in conformity with the IMF Articles of Agreement.
-In case of any inconsistency between the provisions of this Agreement and the IMF Articles of Agreement, the latter shall prevail.
+- 34.1 Nothing in this Treaty shall be construed to prevent the adoption or enforcement by a Party of measures of general applicability applied on a non-discriminatory basis that are necessary6 to: - (i) protect public morals or maintaining public order; - (ii) protect human, animal or plant life or health; - (iii) ensure compliance with laws that are not inconsistent with the provisions of this Treaty; - (iv) protect and conserve the environment, including all living and non-living natural resources; - (v) protect national treasures or monuments of artistic, cultural, historic or archaeological value. - 34.2 Nothing in this Treaty shall apply to non-discriminatory measures of general application taken by a central bank or monetary authority of a Party in pursuit of monetary and related credit policies or exchange rate policies.
+This paragraph is without prejudice to a Party's rights and obligations under Article 7. - 34.3 Nothing in this Treaty shall affect the rights and obligations of Parties as members of the International Monetary Fund under the IMF Articles of Agreement, as applicable from time to time, including the use of exchange actions, which are in conformity with the IMF Articles of Agreement.
+In case of any inconsistency between the provisions of this Treaty and the IMF Articles of Agreement, the latter shall prevail.

-Article 33 Security Exceptions
+Article 35 Security Exceptions

-- 33.1 Nothing in this Treaty shall be construed: - (i) to require a Party to furnish any information, the disclosure of which it considers contrary to its essential security interests; or - (ii) to prevent a Party from taking any action which it considers necessary for the protection of its essential security interests including but not limited to: (a) action relating to fissionable and fusionable materials or the materials from which they are derived;
+- 35.1 Nothing in this Treaty shall be construed: - to require a Party to furnish any information, the disclosure of which it considers contrary to its essential security interests; or - (ii) to prevent a Party from taking any action which it considers necessary for the protection of its essential security interests including but not limited to: